natebarksdale/natebarksdale.github.io/src/content/blog/2024-06-12-the-overconfidence-game.md

 coordinates: [51.509865, -0.118092]
 ---

-For the John Templeton Foundation, I wrote about the intriguing dynamics of overconfidence and self-awareness.
+For the John Templeton Foundation, I wrote about the dynamics of overconfidence and self-awareness.

 > David Dunning and Justin Kruger are among the few contemporary psychologists whose last names have escaped into the popular consciousness in adjectival form.
 Their 1999 article “[Unskilled and Unaware of It: How Difficulties in Recognizing One’s Own Incompetence Lead to Inflated Self-Assessments](https://dacemirror.sci-hub.se/journal-article/d892f06cdd326ef83a9ae29ed540647c/kruger1999.pdf)” codified what is now known as the [Dunning–Kruger effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect), a handy shorthand for the rationale (or lack of such) behind all kinds of hubristic human foolishness.
 Journalists now write about Dunning-Kruger economics, Dunning–Kruger geopolitics, a Dunning–Kruger presidency.
 When someone, somewhere, does something especially stupid, David Dunning is often [the person the reporter calls for a comment](https://www.nytimes.com/2023/10/20/world/europe/mannequin-theft-jewelry-warsaw.html?searchResultPosition=3).
 >